LineageOS/lineage_wiki/_includes/templates/device_install.md

 {%- endif %}
 5. Boot your device with the stock OS at least once and check every functionality.
 {%- if device.type == "phone" %}
-  Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available), otherwise it won't work on LineageOS either!
+{% include alerts/warning.html content="Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available), otherwise it won't work on LineageOS either!
+Additionally, some devices require that VoLTE/VoWi-Fi be utilized once on stock to provision IMS."
 {%- endif %}
 6. LineageOS is provided as-is with no warranty.
 While we attempt to verify [everything works](https://github.com/LineageOS/charter/blob/master/device-support-requirements.md) you are installing this at your own risk!